 The historic town centre and its cultural attractions attract many visitors.
-Farnham has two trails around the town for visitors to follow, using a free booklet.
+Farnham has three trails around the town for visitors to follow, using a free booklet.
 The first is the heritage trail, which takes visitors to historic features within the town and the other is the craft trail, which leads visitors to the historic and modern centres of craft.
+The third is a tree trail.